LIGHT

 Configuration

-From release 1.5.18, the light platform supports multiple chains of middleware handlers and multiple frameworks mixed in the same service instance.
-To have a validator configuration file for different frameworks, a new openapi-validator.yml with the same content has been introduced.
+From release 1.5.18, Light supports multiple chains of middleware handlers and multiple frameworks mixed in the same service instance.
+To have a validator configuration file for different frameworks, a new openapi-validator.yml with the same content as the old validator.yml has been introduced.
 The validator.yml is still loaded if openapi-validator.yml doesn’t exist for backward compatibility.

 Here is an example of openapi-validator.yml